prince-ph0en1x/prince-ph0en1x.github.io/pages/the-night-is-long.md

 Till the end of time.

 ### Arshia, the Heavenly

+*Arshia is a very special character in my life's story.
+My personification of a hallucinatory imaginary younger/twin sister I never had.
+While I love to live in the real-World, it is to this character I resort to, the crown-princess of my mind's castle, hiding my deepest secrets.
+Talking to Arshia is the closest to a conversation with God for me.*

 It was a night, a cold dark night;
 And I was sitting under the Tree.